Aachen Cathedral: Organs

 The organ system of Aachen Cathedral was installed in 1939.
 It consists in part of the earlier organ, installed 1845–1847, which was built by the organ builder Wilhelm Korfmacher of Linnich.
 This Korfmacher organ had 60 stops, distributed in three works.

 The current instrument was installed in 1939 by Johannes Klais (Bonn) and expanded to 65 stops, which were distributed thereafter in five works.
 To achieve a balanced sound throughout the cathedral, the parts were distributed through the cathedral: in the northwest and southwest niches of the choir are the works of the High organ, while a swallow's nest organ was hung on the east pillar of the octagon.

 In 1991–1993, the organ was restored by the Klais organ company and increased to a total of 89 stops.
 At this time the swallow's nest organ was turned into a new, independent instrument, which now stands in the upper church, between the octagon and the choir.

 As well as a chamber organ, the cathedral also has a small organ, called the Zoboli Organ.
 This was built by the north Italian organ builder, Cesare Zomboli, probably some time around 1850.
 The pipeworks, windbox, and keyboard survive.
 The historic housing no longer exists, but the current housing was built later on the model of a north Italian cabinet organ in classicist style.
 The instrument is arranged in the classic Italian style, with the typical stops of the Roman style as well.

 Bells

-In the belfry of the tower, eight bells hang on wooden yokes in a wooden bell frame.
+The cathedral has eight bells hang on wooden yokes in a wooden bell frame.
 The bells were cast three years after the city fire of 1656 by Franz Von Trier and his son Jakob.
 This disposition, altered from that of Medieval times, has been maintained to this day, except that the Marybell has had to be replaced twice.
-The modern Marybell was made in 1958 and was cast by Petit & Gebr.
+The largest bell or bourdon is called "Maria" and it weighs over 6 tonnes and was made in 1958 and cast by Petit & Gebr.
 Edelbrock.
+In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.